 Diverse Presentation Across the Spectrum

-• Autism Spectrum Disorder encompasses a wide range of conditions, from mild to severe.
+• Autism Spectrum Disorder (ASD) represents a spectrum of conditions, from mild to severe.

-• Individuals with ASD may exhibit challenges in social communication and demonstrate repetitive behaviors or restricted interests.
+• Those with ASD can have difficulties with social communication as well as repetitive behaviors or restricted interests.

 Challenges in Diagnosis